With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFairbanks Memorial Hospital Behavioral Health is a mental health clinic in Fairbanks, Alaska, located at 1650 Cowles Street, 99701.
 Fairbanks Memorial Hospital Behavioral Health offers hospital inpatient treatment.
-Fairbanks Memorial Hospital Behavioral Health provides dialectical behavior therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Fairbanks Memorial Hospital Behavioral Health provides psychotropic medication, electroconvulsive therapy and group therapy to adults, seniors 65 or older and young adults.

 Learn MoreTanana Chiefs Conference Inc Behavioral Health is a mental health clinic in Fairbanks, AK, located at 122 1st Avenue, Suite 600, 99701 zip code area.
 Tanana Chiefs Conference Inc Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Tanana Chiefs Conference Inc Behavioral Health offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
-Tanana Chiefs Conference Inc Behavioral Health also supports people with serious mental illness, people with trauma and transitional age young adults.
-Additional services offered at Tanana Chiefs Conference Inc Behavioral Health include psychosocial rehabilitation services, illness management and recovery and case management.
+Tanana Chiefs Conference Inc Behavioral Health offers group therapy, trauma therapy and cognitive behavioral therapy to adults, young adults and children / adolescents.
+Tanana Chiefs Conference Inc Behavioral Health also supports people with PTSD, people with serious mental illness and people with trauma.
+Additional services offered at Tanana Chiefs Conference Inc Behavioral Health include case management, illness management and recovery and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.